Louisiana: Climate

-Temperatures are generally warm in the winter in the southern part of the state, with highs around New Orleans, Baton Rouge, the rest of southern Louisiana, and the Gulf of Mexico averaging 66 °F. The northern part of the state is mildly cool in the winter, with highs averaging 59 °F. The overnight lows in the winter average well above freezing throughout the state, with 46 °F the average near the Gulf and an average low of 37 °F in the winter in the northern part of the state.
+Temperatures are generally warm in the winter in southern Louisiana, with highs around New Orleans, Baton Rouge, the rest of southern Louisiana, and the Gulf of Mexico averaging 66 °F. Northern Louisiana is mildly cool in the winter, with highs averaging 59 °F. The overnight lows in the winter average well above freezing throughout Louisiana, with 46 °F the average near the Gulf and an average low of 37 °F in the winter in northern Louisiana.

 On occasion, cold fronts from low-pressure centers to the north, reach Louisiana in winter.
-Low temperatures near 20 °F occur on occasion in the northern part of the state but rarely do so in the southern part of the state.
-Snow is rare near the Gulf of Mexico, although residents in the northern parts of the state might receive a dusting of snow a few times each decade.
-Louisiana's highest recorded temperature is 114 F in Plain Dealing on August 10, 1936, while the coldest recorded temperature is -16 F at Minden on February 13, 1899.
+Low temperatures near 20 °F occur on occasion in northern Louisiana but rarely do so in southern Louisiana.
+Snow is rare near the Gulf of Mexico.
+Residents in northern Louisiana might receive a dusting of snow a few times each decade.
+Louisiana's highest recorded temperature is 114 F in Plain Dealing on August 10, 1936.
+The coldest recorded temperature was -16 F at Minden on February 13, 1899.

 Louisiana is often affected by tropical cyclones and is very vulnerable to strikes by major hurricanes, particularly the lowlands around and in the New Orleans area.
 The unique geography of the region, with the many bayous, marshes and inlets, can result in water damage across a wide area from major hurricanes.
-The area is also prone to frequent thunderstorms, especially in the summer.
+The area is prone to frequent thunderstorms, especially in the summer.

-The entire state averages over 60 days of thunderstorms a year, more than any other state except Florida.
+Louisiana averages over 60 days of thunderstorms a year, more than any other state except Florida.
 Louisiana averages 27 tornadoes annually.
-The entire state is vulnerable to a tornado strike, with the extreme southern portion of the state slightly less so than the rest of the state.
-Tornadoes are more common from January to March in the southern part of the state, and from February through March in the northern part of the state.
-Louisiana is partially within the area of tornado activity called Dixie Alley, and the state has tornadoes which tend to be unpredictable but localized.
+The entire state is vulnerable to a tornado strike, with the extreme southern portion of Louisiana slightly less so than the rest of the state.
+Tornadoes are more common from January to March in southern Louisiana, and from February to March in northern Louisiana.
+Louisiana is partially within the area of tornado activity called Dixie Alley.
+Louisiana has tornadoes which tend to be unpredictable but localized.